Accounting Conservation Framework

 Edge Case: When $E^P < 0$ (negative parent equity, as in Boeing with $E^P = -\$3.3B$), the ratios $A/E^P$ and $L/E^P$ become negative and lose standard economic interpretation as "leverage."
 The identity still holds algebraically but the usual meaning of "equity multiplier" breaks down.

-The left side of (4.1) is the difference between the equity multiplier ($A/E^P$) and the debt leverage ratio ($L/E^P$).
-In the absence of non-controlling interests ($N = 0$), this difference equals exactly 1.
-When $N > 0$, the difference exceeds 1 by the ratio $N/E^P$.
-This provides an immediate diagnostic: if measured values satisfy $(A/E^P) - (L/E^P) \neq 1 + (N/E^P)$, then either (a) measurement error, (b) classification error (e.g., mezzanine equity misreported), or (c) consolidation boundaries are inconsistent.
+The leverage identity (4.1) transforms the balance sheet equation into a testable constraint on reported ratios.
+The left side represents the difference between the equity multiplier ($A/E^P$) and the debt leverage ratio ($L/E^P$).
+In the absence of non-controlling interests ($N = 0$), this difference must equal exactly 1.
+When $N > 0$, the difference must exceed 1 by precisely the ratio $N/E^P$.
+Any violation—$(A/E^P) - (L/E^P) \neq 1 + (N/E^P)$—immediately signals either (a) measurement error, (b) classification error (e.g., mezzanine equity misreported), or (c) inconsistent consolidation boundaries.
+This makes (4.1) a powerful data quality diagnostic, detecting errors that might otherwise remain hidden in the raw balance sheet totals.

 4.2 The Sustainable Growth Formula